milarri/hugo_academic/content/publication/long-term-monitoring-of-the-fish-community-in-the-minho-estuary-nw-iberian-peninsula/index-1.md

 ---
-title: Long-term monitoring of the fish community in the Minho Estuary (NW Iberian Peninsula) (Data paper)
+title: "Data paper - Long-term monitoring of the fish community in the Minho Estuary (NW Iberian Peninsula) "
 publication_types:
   - "2"
 authors: